Understanding Evolution

 Samuel WilberforceInspired by Darwin, “The Great Debate” continues into the twenty-first century.
 Samuel Wilberforce (pictured left) and Thomas Huxley (pictured right) launched the debate in 1860 following the publication of the Origin of Species in 1859.

-Huxley held a gold medal award in biology from the University of London but did not qualify for a university degree.
-Samuel Wilberforce graduated with a “first-class degree” in mathematics andThomas Huxley classics from the University of Oxford and was appointed head Dean at Westminster Abbey.
+Huxley held a gold medal award in biology from the University of London, but did not qualify for a university degree.
+Samuel Wilberforce graduated with a “first-class degree” in mathematics andThomas Huxley classics from the University of Oxford and was appointed Dean of Westminster Abbey.

-The outcome illustrates how different approaches, even by the highly educated, may logically view nature differently – using the same evidence.
+The outcome illustrates how different approaches, even among the highly educated, may lead to different interpretations of nature – even when using the same evidence.
 The philosophical approach searches for the meaning and purpose of the biosphere.
 By contrast, the scientific approach searches for the natural laws governing the biosphere.

-By teaching the controversy, “The Great Debate” continues, loaded with evidence from fields of science inconceivable in the nineteenth century.
+By Investigation Evolution, “The Great Debate” continues, loaded with evidence from fields of science inconceivable in the nineteenth century.

 Tools of Science

-Science is a systematic and principled study method for unlocking nature’s hidden mysteries.
+Science is a systematic, principled approach to unlocking nature’s hidden mysteries.
 Its approach includes objective observation, quantitative and qualitative assessments, and testing.
 Analyzing empirically obtained observations using inductive reasoning is crucial to the scientific method.

 Science and philosophy differ vastly in their goals and methods.
 While science aims to understand nature’s laws, philosophy seeks to understand knowledge, reality, and existence.

-The tools to scientifically validate a law of nature, like natural selection, are not in philosophy’s chest of tools.
+The tools for scientifically validating a law of nature, such as natural selection, are not in philosophy’s tool chest.

 Testing in Moths

-Bernard KettlewellIn the mid-twentieth century, the first scientific test of natural selection was in moths.
+Bernard KettlewellIn the mid-twentieth century, the first scientific test of natural selection was on moths.
 British geneticist Bernard Kettlewell (pictured left) tested the role of natural selection by observing the effect of industrial pollution on the coloring of peppered moths (pictured right).
-In observing how the dark moth populations gradually surpassed the light-colored moths, Kettlewell concluded that industrial pollution induced adaptive darkening through natural selection.
+By observing how dark moth populations gradually surpassed light-colored moths, Kettlewell concluded that industrial pollution induced adaptive darkening through natural selection.

-Peppered MothIn 1959, Kettlewell published the results of his study entitled “Darwin’s Missing Evidence” in Scientific AmericanBritish geneticist Philip.
+Peppered MothIn 1959, Kettlewell published the results of his study, “Darwin’s Missing Evidence,” in Scientific AmericanBritish geneticist Philip.
 M. Sheppard called the phenomenon –

 “… the most spectacular evolutionary change ever witnessed and recorded by man.”